 Pain is a complicated and unpleasant experience attached with a bad stigma and many misconceptions.
-July 22-26 marks National Pain Week which aims to increase awareness regarding this complicated process and the impact that it has on individuals and their families.
+July 22–26 is National Pain Week, raising awareness of its impact on individuals and families

 National Pain Week – Pain is an important protective mechanism designed to keep us safe.
-Experiencing pain signals to us that there is a threat to the health of our body’s tissues and to ignore that warning can lead to tissue damage and lose of function.
+Pain signals a threat to tissue health; ignoring it can cause damage and loss of function.
 Although it can be a ‘pain’, it is still a vital process for our health.

 If you would like further information please refer below or for assistance in managing pain or impairment, please contact our Physiotherapists.